 Risk Consequence Impact Likelihood Action to Mitigate Risk Failure to provide adequate interpretation services.
 Impact on service user and patient safety and equality of access High Medium The proposals within this report seek to address long term provision of interpretation services.
 Current delivery staff not consulted on proposals Legal obligations not met Medium Low Staff and union consultation bodies will be consulted on any approved proposals.
 Relevant managers are aware of proposals.

 8. RECOMMENDATIONS

-8.1 As stated on the front of the report.
+8.1 As detailed on the report cover.

-Appendix 1
+APPENDIX 1

 Tameside Interpretation and Communication Service (TICS)